 And finally, for my girly girls, this Raspberry Rosé ice pop was inspired by you all.
 Similar to the well-known frosé, this freezer pop is basically your favorite pink sparking wine in slushy form.
 It's sweet and sophisticated and oh so refreshing.
 The addition of fresh raspberries elevates the flavors of the rosé and adds a touch of natural sweetness.

 - Use fresh raspberries.
 This should be a given because non-fresh raspberries are typically mushy and don't have as potent of a color.
-We use 2 cups of raspberries in this recipe which is pretty much the equivalent of a 6-oz carton at the store, give or take a couple raspberries.
+We use 2 cups of raspberries in this recipe which is pretty much the equivalent of a 6-oz carton at the store.

 - Only use half the bottle of rosé.
 We use half a bottle of rosé as this gives us 4 - 5 freezer pops, the same as the other flavors.
 If you'd like to use the whole bottle, simply add in another carton of raspberries.
 However, if you're worried about wasting the other half of the bottle, I'm sure you will find a way to make sure it's empty by the end of the weekend ;).